WTFAcademy/WTF-Ethers/en/ET02_SignInWithEthereum/readme.md

-# Ethers Quick Start: Tools: ET02.
+# WTF Ethers: Tools: ET02.
 Implement MetaMask Sign-In Functionality

-I have been revisiting `ethers.js` recently to reinforce my understanding of the details and to write a beginner's guide called "WTF Ethers Quick Start" for newcomers to use.
+I have been revisiting `ethers.js` recently to reinforce my understanding of the details and to write a beginner's guide called "# WTF Ethers" for newcomers to use.

 **Twitter**: [@0xAA_Science](https://twitter.com/0xAA_Science)